YunoHost/ynh-dev/README.md

 After starting the LXC, your terminal will automatically be attached to it.
 If you later disconnect from the LXC, you can go back in with `./ynh-dev attach`.
 Later, you might want to destroy the LXC.
 You can do so with `./ynh-dev destroy`.

+If you container **doesn't have an ip address nor access to internet**, this is likely because you either have a conflict with another virtualization system or that a program running on the host is using the port 53 and therefore prevent LXD's dnsmasq to run correctly (as stated before in the setup section.)

 ## 3. Development and container testing

 After SSH-ing inside the container, you should notice that the *directory* `/ynh-dev` is a shared folder with your host.
 In particular, it contains the various git clones `yunohost`, `yunohost-admin` and so on - as well as the `./ynh-dev` script itself.